Starting and registering an association

 Founding and registering an association

-In order to register an association, you must fill in the form entitled 'Coordinated register notification'.
+To order to register an association, you must fill in the form entitled 'Coordinated register notification'.
 The form is submitted online in Altinn.

 An association is normally founded by producing a Memorandum of Association.
 If the association wish to have an organisation number it must be registered in the Register of Legal Entities.